Renjian-buchai/string-sort/README.md

 Flag `-U`:

 - Converts string to uppercase
-- Cannot be used in conjuction with -L
+- Cannot be used in conjuction with `-L`

 Flag `-L`:

 - Converts string to lowercase
+- Cannot be used in conjuction with `-U`

+Flag `-F`:

+- Takes an input from the file specified by the file path following this flag

+Flag `-O`:

+- Outputs input to file specified following this flag
+- Cannot be used in conjuction with `-o`

+Flag `-o`:

+- Outputs input to file:
+  - `.otttux.txt` if no input file is specified
+  - `<sorted filename>.txt` if an input file is specified.
+The file extension is also sorted.
-- Cannot be used in conjuction with -U
+- Cannot be used in conjuction with `-O`

 Flag `-H`: